XSY-HYH/CHAP-Chain-Hash-Authentication-Protocol/CHAP-IEM-SKN.md

 - Retains all IEM features: chained key management, forward secrecy, exception recovery
 - Simple implementation: XOR + SHA256 + AES
 - Key exchange messages can be transmitted in plaintext; no additional encryption layer required

+- *Hiss, I always feel like SKN isn't as stable as the IEM variant, so if you really need to use it, just see how things go.*